Competitive Intelligence

 Letting spam run rampant through your site data will pollute your analytics and reporting.
 Fake spam trails can throw off your understanding of your site traffic.

-Even with a large site your reporting will still be thrown off by fake visits from ghost spam or crawlers and is always something to be dealt with.
+Even with a large site your reporting will still be thrown off by fake visits from ghost spam or crawlers.
+Is always something to be dealt with.

 Good news – one filter does the trick